Mental Funeral: Music and lyrics

 Autopsy's sound on Mental Funeral has been described as "lumbering, unholy, and totally gross."
 Its styles have been categorized as death metal, death-doom and grindcore.
 Autopsy drummer and vocalist Chris Reifert believes the album feels "a little psychedelic [...] but without sound effects or anything like that."
 He claimed that the interlude riff in "In The Grip of Winter" was "[directly stolen]" from “Eskimo” by The Residents, and said he "just switched the notes a little bit".
 He said the main riff in “Destined to Fester” drew influence from “Call From the Grave” by Bathory.

 Brandon Corsair of Invisible Oranges said "each song contains within it the potential to completely go off the rails with speed and aggression or to slow to a painful dirge".
 The lead guitar stylings of Eric Cutler and Danny Coralles on the album have been described as "agile" and "melodic."
 The album's rhythm guitars have been described as "savage" and "remorseless."
 The album's song structures have been described as being "never easy to predict."

 Lyrically, the album explores themes including necrophilia.
 Chris Reifert's vocal performance has been characterized as employing "bowel-vacating croaks" and "spleen-bursting shrieks."

 Artwork

-Chris Krovatin of Kerrang said: "It’s rare that an album sounds so much like the image on its cover."
+Chris Krovatin of Kerrang said: "It’s rare that an album sounds so much like the image on its cover," further commenting that it was, "Lumbering, unholy, and gross".

 Reception and legacy

+Publications such as Decibel cite Mental Funeral as one of the most important death metal albums in the history of the genre.
+The album divided listeners upon release.
 Eduardo Rivadavia of AllMusic wrote: "Sadly, while it won over as many fans as it pissed off upon release, Mental Funeral arguably confused an even greater number of consumers, turning Autopsy into death metal's ultimate love/hate band, the one no one seemed able to agree on."
 In 2021, drummer-vocalist Chris Reifert spoke of Mental Funeral: "I’m stoked that people still like it 30 years later.
 That’s pretty nuts.
 Otherwise looking back, it’s a pretty strange and dark record.
 Not that all death metal records aren’t dark but it has a unique atmosphere about it that came about without a preconceived notion of what we were doing.
 I’m going to chalk it up as accidental magic."